Christian Ponder: 2011 season

 Ponder was able to get his first win as an NFL starting quarterback the following week against his fellow 2011 draft mate Cam Newton and the Carolina Panthers on October 30, 2011.
 He threw for 236 yards and a touchdown, and had a passer rating of 102.7 in the close 24–21 game.
 After a bye week, the Vikings faced off against the Packers again, this time on Monday Night Football at Lambeau Field.
 Ponder didn't perform as well as he did in the first game against Green Bay, and the Vikings were blown out 7–45.

 Ponder finished out the next seven games with ups and downs.
 He threw two touchdowns with three interceptions against the Oakland Raiders in a losing effort.
-After a loss on the road to the Falcons, the team played a home game against the Denver Broncos.
+After a loss on the road to the Atlanta Falcons, the team played a home game against the Denver Broncos.
 Ponder threw three touchdowns and set a Vikings rookie record with 381 yards passing.
 But he also threw a crucial interception late in the fourth quarter to set up Tim Tebow and the Broncos for a game-winning drive.
 The next week, Ponder was injured in a game against Vikings' rival Detroit Lions at Ford Field, in which backup quarterback Joe Webb nearly brought Minnesota to a victory after Ponder threw two interceptions earlier in the game.
-After a home blowout loss to the NFC South champion New Orleans Saints, Ponder was injured in each of the final two regular season games, at the Washington Redskins and in the season finale against the Chicago Bears.
+After a home blowout loss to the NFC South champion New Orleans Saints, Ponder was injured in each of the final two regular season games, at the Washington Redskins and in the season finale against the Bears.
 Ponder finished the season throwing 13 touchdown passes and 13 interceptions, and compiling a 2–8 record as a starter, as the Vikings finished 3–13 for only the second time in franchise history.